-The Company's business is subject to various risks, including regulatory uncertainties, crypto asset price volatility, and the adoption of blockchain technology.
-Future success depends on the growth of the crypto asset market and the Company's ability to effectively grow its StaaS and blockchain infrastructure operations.
+The Company's operations are subject to regulatory uncertainties, market volatility, and technological risks associated with blockchain technology and crypto assets.
+Future success depends on the continued adoption of blockchain technology and the Company's ability to grow both its Ethereum block-building operations and its broader blockchain infrastructure operations.